Willis Glassgow

 Willis Allen "Bill" Glassgow (April 21, 1907 - November 1, 1959) graduated from Shenandoah Iowa high school.
 Willis was an American football player and attorney.
 He played halfback for the University of Iowa from 1927 to 1929, was selected as a first-team All-American in 1929, and received the 1929 Chicago Tribune Silver Football as the best football player in the Big Ten Conference.
 He played two seasons of professional football in the National Football League for the Portsmouth Spartans in 1930 and the Chicago Cardinals in 1931.
 He practiced law in Iowa from 1933 to 1959, including two terms as the Page County Attorney (1935-1939) and three terms as the Linn County Attorney (1951-1957).

 Biography

-Early years
+Early life

 Glassgow was born in Wheeling, Missouri, in 1907.
 He was the son of Franklin and Nellie (Williams) Glassgow and lived on a farm west of Wheeling for the first ten years of his life.
 He moved with his family to Shenandoah, Iowa, in 1916 and attended Shenandoah High School where he was selected as Iowa's all-state quarterback as a sophomore in 1922.
 He was the captain of Shenandoah's 1923 football team.